Conserving Rustlewood Farm: Farmland & Heritage in Kittery and Eliot

 - Protecting 300 acres total, 210 acres in Kittery and 90 acres in Eliot

 - 90% of the farm’s soils have national, statewide or local agricultural significance

 - Protecting water quality with nearly one mile of Spruce Creek flowing across the property

-- Providing habitat for wildlife, including grassland birds and threatened Eastern Cottontail
+- Providing habitat for wildlife, including grassland birds and state endangered New England Cottontail

 - Preserving rural character in Kittery and Eliot and scenic views off Wilson Road

 - Sustaining public access to outdoor recreation, including hunting, trapping, birding, hiking, biking, snowshoeing, cross country skiing and snowmobiling

 - Giving children educational opportunities about agriculture and conservation